onemoonsci/nmrfxprocessordocs/pages/01.processor/02.gui/01.menus/docs.md

 Read PDB...

 :   Bring up a file selection dialog to select and open a PDB format
         file.
 This is the standard way to read in pdb files.
-NMRView first reads the pdb file to determine the amino acid sequence.
+NMRFx first reads the pdb file to determine the amino acid sequence.
         Next, it reads the corresponding residues from the residue library.
 Finally, it reads coordinates from the pdb file for